Write in style. Use the University Editorial Style Guide to produce concise and consistent content.

 CEO is acceptable on first reference or as a stand-alone abbreviation, but the term should be spelled out somewhere in the text.
 Spell out all other, less familiar business titles, such as chief financial officer, etc.

-UB offers many certificate programs.
+We offer many certificate programs.
 Graduates of such programs are listed as follows:

 - John Smith, CERT ’03